wakapeil/palo-alto-ansible-roles/role-panos-vpn/README.md

 ```

 # Notes
  This role is meant to be used with other tasks/roles.
-It shouldn't be too difficult to integrate it into workflows (for example, creating address objects or security policies for VPN subnets).
+It shouldn't be too difficult to integrate it into workflows that also create address objects and security policies for the VPN.

  Tested on PanOS 8.1, 9.0, and 9.1

 Using the `--check` flag will fail when creating proxy-IDs if the VPN tunnel does not exist.
 It's still pretty safe to run the playbook as long as the `vpn_commit_config` flag is set to 'false'.
-Firewall changes only take place after they've been commited

 # List of Configurable Variables
 Below is a list of configurable variables, along with some examples of the values they accept.